AndyMc3000/ci-ms3-pool-club/README.md

 #### <br> ####
 <hr>

-I drew up a process to follow for developing the Party Chef website.
+I drew up a process to follow for developing the CPC website.
 This is listed in sequence below.

-1. Design - I firstly designed the site based on the Client/User Stories requirements, and by creating wireframes/sketches.
+1. Design - I firstly designed the site based on the Client/User Stories requirements, and by creating wireframes/sketches etc.
-2. Structure - I then wrote the HTML code for all pages including; navigation, footers, sections, modal gallery, forms, and Google Maps section.
+2. Setup - I then setup my GitPod IDE by installing Flask, PyMongo, flask-pymongo, and dnspython.
+I then created a new Database on MongoDB and added my Collections.
+I also created a new app on Heroku.
+I then created an env.py file for my sensitive environment variables, and listed that in my .gitignore file so that it would not be pushed to GitHub.
+And I created a requirements.txt file so that Heroku would understand what the site/app requirements are.

+# TO DO #
-3. Interactive Functionality - I added in any JavaScript elements to the site.
+4. Interactive Functionality - I added in any JavaScript elements to the site.
 Those being; the Google Maps API for a map with custom markers and 'infoWindows'.
 A JavaScript Shopping Cart plugin.
 JavaScript to send form data via email using the EmailJS service.
 And Bootstrap JavaScript to manage form validation.
-4. Content - I then added text content to sections (lorem ipsum/placeholder text), and images to galleries.
+5. Content - I then added text content to sections (lorem ipsum/placeholder text), and images to galleries.
-5. Style - I then added colours and fonts and wrote CSS rule sets and media queries in order to style the website and make it responsive.
+6. Style - I then added colours and fonts and wrote CSS rule sets and media queries in order to style the website and make it responsive.
-6. Responsive - I made sure all texts/headings, images, and container elements transform approprately and look good when viewed on different devices such as:        mobile phones, tablets, laptops, large screen PC's, and large TV's.
+7. Responsive - I made sure all texts/headings, images, and container elements transform approprately and look good when viewed on different devices such as:        mobile phones, tablets, laptops, large screen PC's, and large TV's.
-7. Review - I did a last review of all code (formatting, beautifying etc) and content, fixing anys bugs/typo's etc as I did so.
+8. Review - I did a last review of all code (formatting, beautifying etc) and content, fixing anys bugs/typo's etc as I did so.
-8. Testing - I validated my HTML, CSS, and JavaScript code, and tested functionality of site elements across a range of different devices and browsers.
+9. Testing - I validated my HTML, CSS, and JavaScript code, and tested functionality of site elements across a range of different devices and browsers.
 I then fixed any bugs found.

 #### [Back To Top ^ ](#top-of-page) ####